CTF-Registry/claim-transparency-framework/README.md

 CTF makes no claims regarding truth, effectiveness, safety, legality, or legitimacy of any declared practice or belief.
 Use of the framework does not imply endorsement or approval.

+This framework addresses the structural problem of unverifiable or non-falsifiable claims in digital environments, without validation, endorsement, or suppression.
 ---

 Canonical contact (procedural only):